World One: History

 The Lodha Group purchased the 17.5 acre site of the defunct Shrinivas Mill in Lower Parel, Mumbai from Shrinivas Cotton in 2005.
 In June 2010, The Economic Times reported that the Lodha Group had secured over ₹10 billion from Singapore funds GIC and Temasek, and a property fund of mortgage giant HDFC, and intended to develop property on the Shrinivas Mill site.
-In 2010, the developer announced the project to construct the World One tower at the site of the defunct mill.
+In 2010, the developer announced the construction of the World One tower at the site of the defunct mill.
 The Lodha Group would also construct the World View tower and the World Crest tower, on the same site, as part of the project.
 World One initially faced opposition from the Directorate General of Civil Aviation (DGCA) over security concerns related to the height of the building.
 World One was built at an estimated cost of over US$321 million.
-The interiors of the tower were designed by Giorgio Armani, and includes a swimming pool, gym and health club, cricket pitches and a pavilion.
-The 117-storey tower would have contained 290 apartments, some of which overlook the Arabian Sea.
+The interior of the tower was designed by Giorgio Armani, and includes a swimming pool, gym and health club, cricket pitches and a pavilion.
+The 117-storey tower would have contained 290 apartments, some overlooking the Arabian Sea.

-The contract to construct World One was awarded to a joint venture between UAE-based Arabian Construction Company and Simplex Infrastructure.
+The contract to construct World One was awarded to a joint venture of the UAE-based Arabian Construction Company and Simplex Infrastructure.
 Construction on World One began in 2011.
 By December 2014, about 75% of civil construction on the project had been completed.
 By June 2015, 70% of the tower was complete, with 83 floors having been built.

-Apartments at World One start at ₹150 million for a 3BHK.
+Apartments at World One start at ₹150 million for a three-bedroom unit.
 The Lodha Group opened bookings for apartments at World One on 29 November 2011.
 When the first round of bookings closed on 14 December 2014, Lodha had received ₹5 billion worth of bookings, at an approximate rate of over ₹70 thousand–₹80 thousand per sq ft.
 The tower is composed of 3 and 4 BHK apartments.
 Lodha began offering apartments at World One for sale in London in February 2015.
 The company hired London estate agent, Wetherell Estates, to market and sell homes in the tower.
 Lodha particularly hoped to target high net worth Indians living in Mayfair, London.

-HDFC Property Fund invested ₹500 crore to acquire a 10% stake in the World Towers project in 2010.
+HDFC Property Fund invested ₹500 crore to acquire a 10% stake in Lodha World Towers project in 2010.
 The firm exited the project in October 2016, earning a return of triple their investment.
 In September 2016, Piramal Fund Management Pvt.
-Ltd invested ₹2,320 crore in the World Towers project.
+Ltd invested ₹2,320 crore in Lodha World Towers project.

 The developer failed to obtain approval from Airports Authority of India for 501.33 m height in 2010 and 442 m height in 2015, so as of 2018 World One still has approval for 285.06 m height only (approximately 76 floors).
 The project was redesigned for that height.